regulusreddy/Machine-Learning/README.md

 Linear Regression from scratch and using Sklearn Logistic Regression
-Neural Networks for linear regression using Gradient Descent Neural Networks for Binary Classification using Gradient Descent with Leave-one-out cross validation(LOOCV)
+Neural Networks for linear regression using Gradient Descent Neural Networks for Binary Classification using Gradient Descent with Leave-one-out cross-validation(LOOCV)